Malaysia Digital Nomad Visa: Everything We Know And How To Apply

 This is deemed a Professional Visit Pass, and it can grant permission to stay in Malaysia for a minimum of three months to a maximum of 12 months.
 It can be renewed for one more year.
 Travellers can also bring along dependents like a spouse or children.

-The cost of applying for Malaysia’s digital nomad visa is RM 1,000, and an additional fee of RM 500 for every dependent you bring along with you on this pass.
+The cost of applying for Malaysia’s digital nomad visa is RM 1,000 (SGD 300 approx.), and an additional fee of RM 500 (SGD 150 approx.) for every dependent you bring along with you on this pass.
 Furthermore, if your application is rejected, then 75 percent of the visa fee is refunded.

 You can apply for this visa from the official website of DE Rantau Nomad Visa.